Chemical Industry News, Data & Insights

 About Port of Antwerp-Bruges

-Port of Antwerp-Bruges is the unified port authority operating the seaports of Antwerp and Zeebrugge in Belgium.
-Formed in 2022, it manages one of Europe’s largest maritime gateways for containers, liquid bulk, dry bulk, and breakbulk, with deep-sea, inland waterway, rail, road, and pipeline connectivity across Northwest Europe.
+Port of Antwerp-Bruges is the unified port authority for the seaports of Antwerp and Zeebrugge in Belgium, operating one of Europe’s largest maritime gateways.
+It handles containers, liquid and dry bulk, roll-on/roll-off, and project cargo, and connects the North Sea with Europe’s industrial heartland through dense hinterland links.